Space for Silence A Space for Joy

 Over the centuries our church has seen it all: plague, fire, religious transformation, and the whole history of the printed word – alongside times of great joy and celebration.

 St Bride’s warmly welcomes disabled visitors and their companions.
-The main church is largely step free and very accessible, apart from the side aisles which are raised by three steps.
-We have moveable seating which makes it easy to accommodate wheelchair users.
+The main church is largely step free and very accessible, apart from the side aisle seating which is raised by three steps.
+We have moveable seating in the main body of the church which makes it easy to accommodate wheelchair users.

 If you are attending a service and require a wheelchair space or any other assistance, please email firstname.lastname@example.org or call the office on 020 7427 0133 in advance to discuss how we can make sure your visit is stress free.